 Hiring a real estate agent

 After appointing an executor, they can hire a probate real estate agent to help find interested buyers.
-Since these agents have vital networking and connections in the market, they can help the executor connect with potential buyers for the property.
+Real estate agents network in the market, and they can help the executor connect with potential buyers for the property.

 Appraisal & Listing

-A property appraisal is crucial in determining its estimated value per the present market rates.
+A property appraisal determines its estimated value per the present market rates.
 It is a thorough evaluation process that helps the executor and real estate agent establish the list price of the probate house.
 After a list price is fixed, the agent will begin marketing the property across varied platforms and attract buying offers.
 Along with listing, the probate real estate agent will also run the property lead through its connections to fetch the best possible leads.

 Buying offers & Confirmation

 As soon as the probate property is listed, the buying offers start coming in.
 Much like any other property sale, the executor can accept, reject, or counter the offer.
-However, it is essential to note that even if the executor agrees with an offer, the sale is not finalized.
-Since the probate sale is subject to the court’s Confirmation, the request has to be passed on to the court for Confirmation.
-The court confirmation may take 30-45 days, during which the executor can accept new and better buying bids.
+However, it is essential to note that even if the executor agrees with a request, the sale is still being determined.
+Since the probate sale is subject to the court’s approval, the court confirmation may take 30-45 days, during which the executor can accept new and better buying bids.

 Closing & Inspections

-On the day of court confirmation, all interested buyers are requested to attend the session before the contract signing.
+On the day of court confirmation, all interested buyers must attend the session before the contract signing.
 Typically, the house’s final sale in probate is made following an auction where the last bidder gets ownership.
 All investors in the room get a final chance to bid.
 The property is sold to the first buyer if there are no outbids on the initial amount.

 Once the buyer is finalized, a closing contract is signed between the executor and the buyer.
-Later, the buyer can also request a property inspection; however, the deposit amount will not be refunded even if any property issues are identified.
+Buyers can also request a property inspection; however, the deposit amount may not be refunded.

-NOTE – During the auction, the highest bidder is expected to immediately hand over a cashier’s cheque of at least 10% of the overbid amount.
-If one fails to give this amount, the property is sold to the first runner-up.
+NOTE – During the auction, the highest bidder is expected to immediately hand over a cashier’s cheque of at least 10%.

 What Makes Probate Sales Different?